abarchi/git-continuous/Rewriting-History/README.md

 Open your fake text file again.
 If the above procedure has been done correctly, the last modification/commit you added should no longer exist.
 You can for example revert your last commit you changed with "commit --amend" to come back to the previous state.

-Git log you history and see by yourself ;)
+Git log your history and see by yourself ;)

 ### Reset